Brominated vegetable oil

-Brominated vegetable oil (BVO) is a complex mixture of plant-derived triglycerides that have been reacted to contain atoms of the element bromine bonded to the molecules.
-Brominated vegetable oil is used primarily to help emulsify citrus-flavored soft drinks, preventing them from separating during distribution.
+Brominated vegetable oil (BVO) is a complex mixture of plant-derived triglycerides that have been modified by atoms of the element bromine bonded to the fat molecules.
+Brominated vegetable oil has been used to help emulsify citrus-flavored beverages, especially soft drinks, preventing them from separating during distribution.
 Brominated vegetable oil has been used by the soft drink industry since 1931, generally at a level of about 8 ppm.
+Several countries have banned use of BVO in food and drink products because of the potential for adverse health effects in humans.

+Use

-Careful control of the type of oil used allows bromination of it to produce BVO with a specific density of 1.33 g/mL, which is noticeably greater than that of water (1 g/mL).
-As a result, it can be mixed with less-dense flavoring agents such as citrus flavor oil to produce a resulting oil, the density of which matches that of water or other products.
-The droplets containing BVO remain suspended in the water rather than separating and floating at the surface.
+Careful control of the type of oil used allows bromination of it to produce BVO with a specific density of 1.33 g/mL, which is 33% greater than water (1 g/mL).
+As a result, it can be mixed with less-dense flavoring agents such as citrus oil to produce an oil which matches the density of water or other products.
+The droplets containing BVO remain suspended in the water rather than separating and floating to the surface.

 Alternative food additives used for the same purpose include sucrose acetate isobutyrate (SAIB, E444) and glycerol ester of wood rosin (ester gum, E445).

+Similar iodinated oils have been used as contrast agents and for goiter prophylaxis in populations with low dietary iodine intake.

+Brominated vegetable oil has the CAS number 8016-94-2 and the EC number 232-416-5.

-Regulation and use
+Regulation

 United States

-In the United States, BVO was designated in 1958 as generally recognized as safe (GRAS), but this was withdrawn by the U.S. Food and Drug Administration in 1970.
-The U.S. Code of Federal Regulations currently imposes restrictions on the use of BVO as a food additive in the United States, limiting the concentration to 15 ppm, limiting the amount of free fatty acids to 2.5 percent, and limiting the iodine value to 16.
+In the United States, BVO was designated in 1958 as generally recognized as safe (GRAS), but this was withdrawn by the U.S. Food and Drug Administration (FDA) in 1970.
+The U.S. Code of Federal Regulations imposed restrictions on the use of BVO as a food additive in the United States, limiting the concentration to 15 ppm, the amount of free fatty acids to 2.5 percent, and the iodine value to 16.

+BVO was one of four substances that the FDA has defined as "interim" food additives; the other three were acrylonitrile copolymers, mannitol, and saccharin.

 An online petition at Change.org asking PepsiCo to stop adding BVO to Gatorade and other products collected over 200,000 signatures by January 2013.
-The petition pointed out that since Gatorade is sold in countries where BVO is not approved, there is already an existing formulation without this ingredient.
+The petition pointed out that since Gatorade is sold in countries where BVO is not approved, there was already an existing formulation without this ingredient.
 PepsiCo announced in January 2013 that it would no longer use BVO in Gatorade.
 On May 5, 2014, Coca-Cola and PepsiCo said they would remove BVO from their products.
-As of 2020, Mountain Dew, manufactured by PepsiCo, no longer uses BVO in the main line of beverages, but the original BVO-containing formula is still sometimes sold as the lesser distributed "Mountain Dew Throwback" beverage.

-BVO is used in Sun Drop, made by the Dr Pepper Snapple Group.
-Numerous generic citrus sodas also use it, including; "Mountain Lightning"/Walmart sodas, "Clover Valley"/Dollar General sodas, "Orangette" and Stars & Stripes.
-BVO is much less frequently used as an emulsifier in non-carbonated drinks, such as flavoring syrups for caffeinated beverages and specialty juices.

-BVO is one of four substances that the U.S. Food and Drug Administration has defined as interim food additives; the other three are acrylonitrile copolymers, mannitol, and saccharin.

-Canada

-BVO is currently permitted as a food additive in Canada, but only in beverages containing citrus or spruce oils.